 How can I help them talk about suicidal feelings?

 If someone feels suicidal, talking to someone who can listen and be supportive may be their first step towards getting help.
 They could talk to someone in their life.
 They could also talk to a professional such as a doctor or therapist, or a trained listener at a helpline.
-(See our information on talking treatments and helplines.)
+See our information on talking therapy and counselling and helplines.

 If you feel able to listen, you could ask them about how they are feeling.
 It could help if you:

 - Ask open questions.
 These are questions that invite someone to say more than 'yes' or 'no', such as 'How have you been feeling?' or 'What happened next?'